dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 and we can discuss what your best options are.
 Requesting that a new software is approved can be a long and laborsome process.

-DropBox is not approved for installation on World Bank Windows machines but DIME has an dispensiation conditional on the user taking a very breif training and signing a waiver.
+DropBox is not approved for installation on World Bank Windows machines but DIME has an dispensation conditional on the user taking a very brief training and signing a waiver.
 Email dimeanalytics@worldbank.org for details on this process.
 Include the ID of your VDI in this email.